Review Fat Friends Musical UK Tour 2018…

 Via a Zumba class at a Yorkshire branch of Super Slimmer’s, we follow the story of lovelorn Lauren whilst Kelly fantasises about fitting into the wedding dress of her dreams.

-Fat Friends is feel-good theatre with a mostly forgettable but ‘bouncy like their bottoms’ score by The Lord’s (Webber) son Nick.
+Fat Friends is feel-good theatre with a mostly forgettable, often familiar, but ‘bouncy like their bottoms’ score by The Lord’s son Nick.

-I’ve made no secret that I believe Jodie Prenger, winner of I’d Do Anything in 2008, is a star and the epitome of a West End diva.
+I’ve made no secret that I believe Jodie Prenger, winner of I’d Do Anything a decade ago, is a star and the epitome of a West End diva.
 She’s cute in every sense…essential for this role.
+She makes Kelly sexy, sassy and utterly adorable.

 This girl can sing bigtime!
-She steals the show (naturally) as northern battleaxe & bride-to-be Kelly, offering Yorkshire spunk with a delicious and endearing portion of insecurity.
+She steals the show (naturally) as a northern battleaxe, offering Yorkshire spunk with a delicious and endearing portion of insecurity.

-Meanwhile X-Factor winner Sam Bailey offers a perfect Betty.
+X-Factor winner Sam Bailey offers a perfect Betty.
 This may well be the best suited role of Sam’s career.
-Vocally she’s 5* but most importantly she looks perfectly at home with the script, show, cast and content!
+Vocally she’s 5* but most importantly she looks perfectly at home with the script, show, cast and content.

 I fear this Leeds(ish) based story would suffer the same fate if it went into town.
 It may even struggle south of the Midlands as it comes across a little ‘Last Of The Summer Wine’ in places.
 Far too common for those who desire the Queen’s English!

 The set and costumes are nice but clearly not spectacular, that’s not what this show is going for.
-Basically, if you like Caroline Aherne & Victoria Wood-esk comedy, this is right up your Coronation Street!
+Basically, if you like Carry On’s or The Royle Family, this is right up your Coronation Street!

-Be warned this cast are northern gobshites and the language may well make your Aunty Fanny blush!
+Be warned the characters are northern gobshites and the language may well make your Aunty Fanny blush!
 This is not Shakespeare, it’s bawdy northern cabaret at times.

 The musical numbers sum up this show: “Love who you are” & Everyone is beautiful”.
-An uplifting sentiment that gives us all hope!
-Even gingers like me.
+An uplifting sentiment that gives us all hope…even ginger outcasts like me.

 Southend Cliffs 19-24 February